Hossein Amini

-Hossein Amini (حسین امینی; born 18 January 1966) is an Iranian-born British screenwriter and film director.
-Amini has worked as a screenwriter since the early 1990s.
-He was nominated for numerous awards for the 1997 film The Wings of the Dove, including an Academy Award for Best Writing – Adapted Screenplay.
+Hossein Amini (حسین امینی; born 18 January 1966) is an Iranian-born British screenwriter and film director who has worked as a screenwriter since the early 1990s.
+He was nominated for the Academy Award for Best Adapted Screenplay for The Wings of the Dove (1997).
 He also won a "Best Adapted Screenplay" award from the Austin Film Critics Association for his screenplay adaptation of Nicolas Winding Refn's Drive (2011), based on the novel by James Sallis.
 For his directorial debut, he both wrote and directed The Two Faces of January, an adaptation of the Patricia Highsmith novel.

 Early life, family and education

-Hossein Amini was born in Tehran, Imperial State of Iran.
-His early life was spent in Tehran where he attended the British School.
+Born in Tehran, Imperial State of Iran, Amini spent his early life and attended the British School in Tehran.
 When he was 11 years old, he and his family moved to England.

-He attended Bryanston School, a public school in Dorset, and won a scholarship to Wadham College, Oxford, where he read history and modern languages.
+Amini attended Bryanston School, a public school in Dorset, and won a scholarship to Wadham College, Oxford, where he read history and modern languages.